Skip to content

 2. One Obvious Way to Do It

-As stated in The Zen of Python, there should ideally be one obvious way to accomplish a task in Python.
-This avoids confusion and promotes uniformity:
+As stated in The Zen of Python, there should ideally be one obvious way to accomplish a task.
+This promotes consistency and reduces confusion:

 # Obvious way to iterate